malikobaid11/Elaticsearch-Cluster/README.md

 - `BACKUP_RESTORE.md`: Guide for backing up and restoring the Elasticsearch cluster.

 ## Quick Start
-Follow the instructions in [INSTALLATION.md](INSTALLATION.md) to set up your cluster.
+Follow the instructions in [INSTALLATION.md](INSTALLATION.md) to set up the cluster.

 ## License
 This project is licensed under the [MIT License](LICENSE).